Dr. Jim Dale - DVM 1967

-Dr. James (Jim) E. Dale, Golden, Colorado, has been selected as a recipient of a 2019 Distinguished Alumnus Award from the Kansas State University College of Veterinary Medicine and Veterinary Medical Alumni Association.
+Dr. James (Jim) E. Dale, Golden, Colorado, was selected as a recipient of a 2019 Distinguished Alumnus Award from the Kansas State University College of Veterinary Medicine and Veterinary Medical Alumni Association.
 This award recognizes Dr. Dale for his outstanding achievements, humanitarian service and contributions to the veterinary profession.
-This award is presented during the Alumni Awards Brunch at the Alumni Reunion Weekend held June 1.
+The award was presented during the Alumni Awards Brunch at the Alumni Reunion Weekend held June 1, 2019.

 Dr. Dale received his Doctor of Veterinary Medicine (DVM) degree from K-State in 1967.
 He was raised on a small farm/ranch near St. John, the home of recent K-State basketball player Dean Wade.
 Dr. Dale’s brother and sister are also K-State grads.
 Dr. Dale is a Diplomate of the American College of Veterinary Preventive Medicine.